 It’s more common for employers to offer health insurance (through a MEWA or level funded plan) or dental insurance, than life insurance as part of their benefits package.
 Having the extra coverage, especially if it’s being paid in whole or in part by your employer is a good thing.
 There’s no such thing as too much life insurance, and we’re not afraid to say it.

 However, the life insurance packages offered by employers are typically only 1-3 years worth of income, and it’s best to be insured for 10-15 times your current income.
 There’s a pretty obvious discrepancy there if you’re only covered by your employer’s plan.

-The other problem with employer insurance is that it won’t go with you if you change jobs.
+The other problem with employer insurance is that it most likely won’t go with you if you change jobs.
 In the modern workforce, you could likely change jobs up to ten times throughout your life.
-Benefits can take months, even years to fully kick in after you change jobs, so it’s important to have a life insurance policy that can travel with you.
+Benefits can take months to fully kick in after you change jobs, so it’s important to have a life insurance policy that can travel with you.